Valheim-Modding/Jotunn/JotunnLib/Documentation/tutorials/data/skills.md

 This will automatically take care of incrementing the skill's SkillType (unique numerical ID), so there will be no conflicts between skills added by various mods.

 ## Example
-To create a new skill, you must call the AddSkill function.
+To create a new skill, you must call the [AddSkill](xref:JotunnLib.SkillManager.AddSkill) method.

 This should be called from within your mod's `Awake` method, and it will return a randomly generated SkillType for your new skill.
 ```cs